Central and South America

 The third can be found across all countries in central America.

-Neotropical Otter (Lontra longicaudis) Conservation status - Near-threatened.
+Mesoamerican Otter (Lontra annectens) Conservation status - Undetermined.

 Although widespread throughout the region, some countries, such as Mexico and Costa Rica have some base knowledge and publications have been produced.
 However, in other countries, such as Honduras, Nicaragua and Belize, there is very little information, studies or literature on otters.
 It is important to gain a better understanding of otters in the region.